Highlights from DjangoCon Europe 2019

 Follow Mikey on Twitter and get in touch with your docs side.

-The future of Django
+The Future of Django

 One of our main takeaways from the conference was that async is the future of web frameworks; it is generally on the rise in the Python community but is not widely adopted in the Django community yet.
 It is a similar story with GraphQL, but the amount of talk we heard from people over the course of the three days told us that change is coming.